cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: "We are so glad you’re here.
-Let’s orchestrate together nothing less than a future that works for all sentient beings  —   and lasts through at least the next ice age, thousands of years hence!\_"
+        text: 'We are so glad you’re here.
+Let’s orchestrate together nothing less than a future that works for all sentient beings  —   and lasts th'
   -
+    type: paragraph
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "rough at least the next ice age, thousands of years hence!\_" -
     type: paragraph
     content: